samirrh/yttext/README.md

-# yttext - A chrome extension that extracts the text from a YouTube video frame.
+# yttext - a chrome extension that extracts the text from a YouTube video frame.
 ## Video Demo: https://www.youtube.com/watch?v=tDcgOLzuDCw

 When learning something on YouTube the transcript of whats on the screen could be really useful.